Skip to content

 Tax Implications of Yield Farming

 Yield farming, a DeFi strategy where people can earn token incentives by providing assets to a protocol, also has tax implications.
-Like staking, earning new coins or tokens may generally be considered income, attracting Income Tax based on their fair market value at the time of receipt.
+Like staking, earning new coins or tokens may generally be considered income, attracting income tax based on their fair market value at the time of receipt.

 Tax Implications of Liquidity Pools